 Current active Duty Military, Guard and Reserve members or military personnel that have not been out of the military more than one (1) year can apply for a Military Skills Test Waiver.
-Please visit the DDS website at www.dds.ga.gov to download the Military Skills Test Waiver application.
+Please visit the DDS website at dds.georgia.gov to download the Military Skills Test Waiver application.